kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   to it.
 - At least one true workload controller (e.g. `JobSet`) is integrated with the `CompositePodGroup` API.
-- Scheduler detects invalid group hierarchies (i.e. hierarchies which are too deep, have a cycle or refer to two or more Workloads).
+- Scheduler detects invalid runtime group hierarchies (i.e. hierarchies which are too deep, have a cycle, refer to two or more Workloads, or have an invalid combination of scheduling policies or disruption modes at different levels of the hierarchy).
 - All e2e tests for the `CompositePodGroup` API are added and graduated to conformance tests.
-- The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize placement success rates for multi-level gangs.
+- The recursive greedy scheduling search trade-offs are re-evaluated, and a decision on incorporating advanced backtracking heuristics (such as restricted search depth or bounded branches) is made to optimize scheduling success rates for multi-level gangs.
+- Scheduler bypasses futile scheduling simulations for inadmissible nested child groups during the recursive cycle (e.g. by executing PreEnqueue or PlacementFeasible validations prior to branch resolution) to protect performance and avoid redundant preemption passes.
+- A non-greedy CompositePodGroup scheduling simulation mode is introduced and re-evaluated to mitigate resource stealing and gang deadlock occurrences among sibling child groups in capacity-constrained environments.

 #### GA